-ID Date (date received) Mode (email, phone, public meeting, other) Waiver (ADW, I/DD, TBIW, Statewide) Comment (feedback submitted) Response and/or Action Steps 1 11/24/2014 Email (Not indicated) The draft plan States "Develop strategies for moving away from more congregate employment to naturally occurring learning environments and access to community activities and events".
+ID Date (date received) Mode (email, phone, public meeting, other) Waiver (ADW, I/DD, TBIW, Statewide) Comment (feedback submitted) Response and/or Action Steps 1 Email (Not indicated) The draft plan States "Develop strategies for moving away from more congregate employment to naturally occurring learning environments and access to community activities and events".
 We use supported employment as much as possible in our small, rural community.
 However, opportunities are sparse.
 Our facility has various departments which include both people with and without diagnosed disabilities.
-We have customers in and out of our building every day for the This comment and the questions raised in it will be taken under consideration and possibly addressed in future transition plans and/or information offered through Action Item 5 of the Remedial Actions section.

-ID Date (date received) (email, phone, public meeting, other) (ADW, Statewide) (ADW, Statewide) Steps purpose of purchasing goods/services and using our UPS site.
-So I guess our question is, "What is the magic equation that determines if we are integrated or not?"; "What percentage of non-disabled, non-support staff, workers do we need to have before we an considered integrated?"
-Also, "Where do our DRS clients fal into play here?
-Are they included in the 'disability' coueven if they are not being paid commensurate wage?"
-If all of our Waiver members must access the community vupported employment, many of them will not be able to retain employment at our facility.
-Our Waiver employee look forward to attending our facility where they can work, socialize with their coworkers and earn a paycheck.
-They may assuredly look forward to the work much more than most people who do not have diagnosed disabilities, making a shame to jeopardize it. re I Int da ia y s cost ir
+We have customers in and out of our building every day for the purpose of purchasing goods/services and using our UPS site.
+So I guess our question is, "What is the magic equation that determines if we are integrated or not?"; "What percentage of non-disabled, non-support staff, workers do we need to have before we are considered integrated?"
+Also, "Where do our DRS clients fall into play here?
+Are they included in the 'disability' count even if they are not being paid a commensurate wage?"
+If all of our Waiver members must access the community via supported employment, many of them will not be able to retain employment at our facility.
+Our Waiver employees This comment and the questions raised in it will be taken under consideration and possibly addressed in future transition plans and/or information offered through Action Item 5 of the Remedial Actions section.

-ID Date (date received) Mode (email, phone, public meeting, other) Waiver (ADW, I/DD, TBIW, Statewide) Comment (feedback submitted) Response and/or Action Steps 1 11/24/2014 Email (Not indicated) The only adjustment we can think of to get our Waiver employees out into the community more is to introduce volunteerism billed under facility-based day habilitation training.
+ID Date (date received) Mode (email, phone, public meeting, other) Waiver (ADW, I/DD, TBIW, Statewide) Comment (feedback submitted) Response and/or Action Steps look forward to attending our facility where they can work, socialize with their coworkers, and earn a paycheck.
+They most assuredly look forward to their work much more than most people who do not have diagnosed disabilities, making it a shame to jeopardize it.
+1 11/24/2014 Email (Not indicated) The only adjustment we can think of to get our Waiver employees out into the community more is to introduce volunteerism billed under facility-based day habilitation training.
 Many businesses who are not interested in using our supported employment services may welcome volunteerism.
 However, this would not be an acceptable alternative for those Waiver employees with a higher level of social inappropriateness (sexual, behavioral, or otherwise) or those whose mobility prevents them from easily accessing the community.
 Not to mention those Waiver employees who do not desire to work in the community.
 Some type of signed waiver from the guardian stating their desire to remain at the facility would appear to be a good solution to this.
-Our purpose is to provide those with disabilities competitive employment in the community, but when this is not available or feasible, we need an alternative.
-Right now, our alternative is having the remaining employees work for a fair commensurate wage inside the facility completing various tasks in various departments This comment and the points raised in it will be taken under consideration and possibly addressed in future transition plans and/or information offered through Action Item 5 of the Remedial Actions section.
+Our purpose is to provide those with disabilities competitive employment in the community, This comment and the points raised in it will be taken under consideration and possibly addressed in future transition plans and/or information offered through Action Item 5 of the Remedial Actions section.